rluetzner/schafe-sind-bessere-rasenmaeher/content/posts/helltrain-my-favorite-band-nobody-knows.md

 Other than a lot of bands, I don't know much about Helltrain.
 They are a swedish band and have released 3 albums and a few loose tracks at the time I'm writing this.
 I also know that their drummer died a few years ago, but they've been active since.
 In fact, according to Bandcamp, the latest single _Mischief_ was released on the 26th of May 2023 -- this year!

-They themselves describe their music as "Punk rot'n'roll" (at least they used to 😅).
+They themselves describe their music as "Punk Ass Rot'n'Roll" (at least they used to 😅).
 I'd say it lives somewhere between being groovy as classic Rock'n'Roll songs, with the wall of sound that comes with a lot of metal and aggressively growled vocals.
 There's also an organ in there sometimes. 😁

 Apparently nowadays they go by Death'n'Roll, which is fine by me.